WSCCertificateItem Class Reference

 In OS X, keys and certificates are stored on a keychain (represented by the WSCKeychain in WaxSealCore framework), a database that provides secure (that is, encrypted) storage for private keys and other secrets as well as unencrypted storage for other security-related data.
 The WaxSealCore API that search for keys, certificates, and identities all use the keychain for this purpose.
 On an OS X system, you can use the Keychain Access utility which has friendly GUI to see the contents of the keychain and to examine the contents of certificates.

-class worked conjunction with other classes in your application to:
+The WSCCertificateItem class worked conjunction with other classes in your application to:

 - Determine identity by matching a certificate with a private key